pixijs/pixi-react/.github/CONTRIBUTING.md

 # How to contribute

-It is essential to the development of React Pixi that the community is empowered to make changes and get them into the library.
+It is essential to the development of PixiJS React that the community is empowered to make changes and get them into the library.
 Here are some guidelines to make that process silky smooth for all involved.